iddm/introspection/README.md

  }
  ```

+4. See the results:

+      Running `target/debug/introspection-test`
+      Introspection: IntrospectionInfo { ident: "FrenchToast", visibility: Inherited, entity_type: Struct, fields: ["private_field", "public_field"] }

 P.S.
 Personally I doubt this crate will help someone because it is impossible to do a lot of interesting and useful stuff from procedural macro at this moment unfortunately (rustc v1.15).

 ## License